coffincw/UMass-STEM-Discord-Bot/README.md

 ## Other functionality
 - remove missing housing and major role
     - bot removes the missing housing and major role if someone has set both a housing and major role

 ### Commands to add
 - marius
     - The bot responds with a random marius meme
 - barr
     - The bot responds with a random barrington meme
 - tim
     - The bot responds with a random tim meme
+- meme [text]
+    - The bot responds with the inputed image with the specifed text on it in typical meme format
+- barrify [url/image]
+    - The bot uses computer vision through the OpenCV library to put the barr emote on peoples faces in the inputed image